Rooted Allyship

 These are intense times to be living in.
 Ecological instability, social fragmentation and uncertainty shape most of our lives.
 It can sometimes feel isolating.
 Yet we live on a multispecies planet.
 We are surrounded by plants and other beings who make life possible every single day and who have been through crises and changes many times before.

 Plants sustain this planet.
 Literally.
-Still, they are often unnoticed or reduced to background or resource.
-I am interested in what becomes possible when we shift our orientation — when we begin to relate to plants not only as useful, but as beings, teachers, allies, friends, with whom we share a world.
+What becomes possible when we shift our orientation and relate to plants not only as useful, but as beings, teachers, allies, friends, with whom we share a world?

 My work grows from practice in intuitive herbalism, plant mythologies and multispecies artistic research.
 It is shaped by what I learned from my mother and grandmother, from Baltic plant traditions, from teachers I have apprenticed with — and from ongoing relationship with plants themselves.

-This course is not about romanticising nature or simple answers.
-It is an invitation to develop practical skills and relational capacities - ways of paying attention, harvesting with care, preparing plants respectfully, and situating ourselves within a larger living world.
+This course is an invitation to develop practical skills and relational capacities - ways of paying attention, harvesting with care, preparing plants respectfully, and situating ourselves within a larger living world.